The Heart Is Where Home Is

 Second, eating wild food can be a practice of what Buddhist psychotherapist Rick Hanson calls, “taking in the good.”
 Most of us are familiar with the practice of gratitude.
 Gratitude is actually one of our greatest challenges.
 After all, when you’re starving, there’s never enough.
 For real gratitude, you need real gratification.
 Foraging feeds us, not just with food but with the knowledge that we are safe and provided for.

 Foraging is no less than the experience of Providence.
 It uncovers the real Garden of Eden.
-When we go by the graze of God, we regain what psychologists call “secure attachment,” in this case, to Nature, in what is called a “holding environment.”
+When we go by the graze of God, we regain what psychologists call “secure attachment.”
+In this case, that attachment is to Nature, to what is called a “holding environment.”
 The one holding us, in this case, is “Our Mother, who art The Earth.”

 Going back to nature, we go back to our true nature as loving, open beings.
 We welcome the world with open arms, and we find that it has been waiting all this time for us: for us to come home.